grilo/complic/README.md

   * https://github.com/fossology/fossology (nomos)
   * https://wiki.debian.org/CopyrightReviewTools

 Other tools have pretty exhaustive scan methods and detection heuristics.
+Some even have built-in license management.
 They should be your first choice always.

 `complic` only queries the application's package manager (multiple packages per project are supported, though) for licensing information regarding all of its dependencies.

 The end result is a much faster execution time (a couple of minutes for medium-sized projects) with a very high degree of reliability.
-Which is only only possible if the maintainers of the dependencies your project uses are careful enough to populate their package's metadata with such information.
+This is only only possible if the maintainers of your project's dependencies are careful enough to populate their package's metadata with such information.